IBM-Bluemix-Docs/ComposeForRedis/index.md

 Redis is an open source, in-memory, key-value store.
 Values in Redis can be simple strings, hashes, lists, and sets or powerful bitmaps, hyperloglogs, and geospatial indexes.
 Redis is ideal as an application cache or quick response data store. {{site.data.keyword.composeForRedis_full}} gives you a configuration that is pre-tuned for high availability and on-disk persistence, all locked down with extra security features.
 {:shortdesc}

 **Note:** Any Compose service instances that were provisioned before 14 September 2016 that are still active can still be used and directly accessed at [https://www.compose.com/](https://www.compose.com).
-Any Compose service instance that is provisioned from this point forward is directly accessed and used within your Bluemix account.
+Any Compose service instance that is provisioned from this point forward is directly accessed and used within your {{site.data.keyword.Bluemix_notm}} account.

 ## Creating a Compose for Redis service instance